 - i.
-A graduate in Medicine with acceptable qualifications of a university or a Medical School recognised by The University of the West Indies fully registered in the Territory or Territories in which training takes place. - ii.
+A graduate in Medicine with acceptable qualifications of a university or a medical school recognised by The University of the West Indies fully registered in the territory or territories in which training takes place. - ii.
 Candidates are accepted into the programme in Semester I only of the respective academic year. - iii.
-Candidates with an academic record, Clinical Performance/References and Publications/Research Activity will be taken into account for consideration to entry. - iv.
-Candidates are required to have completed one year of clinical service (eg Medicine, Surgery, Radiology, Accident/Emergency etc) upon completion of Internship Applicants who are deemed acceptable may be required to have an interview.
+Undergraduate and postgraduate academic record(s), other specialist radiology training certificates, clinical performance, references and publications/research activity will be taken into account for consideration to entry. - iv.
+Candidates are required to have completed one year of clinical service (e.g. Medicine, Surgery, Radiology, Accident/Emergency etc.) upon completion of internship. - v.
+Applicants who are deemed acceptable may also be required to have an interview. - vi.
+Accepted candidates will be required to secure employment within one of the approved radiology departments.